hackclub/airbridge/src/v0.2/README.md

 Is there a field you want access to & are fine with other people seeing it?
 Add it to the [public auth file](./auth/public.yml) so you can pull the data from Airbridge without having to use any API keys.

+There's also a new route for looking up specific records: `https://airbrige.hackclub.com/v0.2/BASE/TABLE/RECORD_ID`.

 Oh, last but not least, new name! `api2` -> `airbridge`.
 Your old services will still work; old requests to api2.hackclub.com will be redirected to airbridge.hackclub.com.

 # Usage